sourcesoft/dotfiles/README.md

 > List of tools and techs I use as a designer and developer

 I'm a fullstack web developer but any one of us have a tail to tell about our cool other skills and tools.
-This is not a resume and doesn't list skills, but things I like to use or do from now on.
+This is not a resume and doesn't list skills, but things I use or like to, daily.

 ### Tools as a developer